Life Sciences in Southeastern North Carolina

 Many people know southeastern North Carolina for its gorgeous ocean surf, culture and abundant recreational activities.

-The region is also home to an impressive clinical research industry cluster, strong assets for marine biotechnology commercialization, and significant industrial biotechnology opportunities.
+The region is also home to an impressive clinical development and testing cluster, strong assets for marine biotechnology commercialization, and significant industrial biotechnology opportunities.

-Wilmington-based PPD anchors an impressive regional cluster of more than 30 CROs and 60+ support companies.
+Wilmington-based PPD, part of Thermo Fisher Scientific, anchors an impressive regional cluster of more than 60 CROs and 100+ support companies.
 The roster ranges from small entrepreneurial ventures to large multi-national corporate leaders.
-Major CROs here include Alcami, Quality Chemical Laboratories, Quintiles, INC Research, Modoc Research, Chiltern, Novella Clinical, Wilmington Pharmaceuticals.
+Major CROs in this region include Alcami, Amyris, Fortrea, IQVIA, IQVIA Biotech, Syneos Health and Quality Chemical Laboratories.

-The Marine Bio-Technologies Center of Innovation, located in Wilmington, drives technology commercialization in partnership with numerous university and government outposts along the coast.
-Unique ideas have emerged for developing this sector, including UNC Wilmington’s Business of Biotechnology.
+Marine Biotechnology in North Carolina (MARBIONC), in Wilmington, drives technology commercialization in partnership with numerous universities.
+Unique ideas have emerged for developing this sector in this region.

-And the biorenewables and bioenergy industries are expanding here with local companies, such as Carbon Cycle Energy and OptimaKV that convert waste to useful products, such as energy, as well as BioChemtex, a company with plans to use energy grasses for cellulosic ethanol production.
+And the biorenewables and bioenergy industries are expanding here with local companies, such as OptimaKV, an organization that converts waste to useful products.

-The Southeastern Office leads economic development efforts to strengthen and grow these and other biotech subsectors throughout the region.
+The Southeastern Office leads economic development efforts to strengthen and grow these organizations as well as other biotech subsectors throughout the region.

-Powering the head-turning life-science activity in the marine, agricultural, clinical research, bioenergy, pharmaceutical, and military sectors are about three dozen life science companies with more than 100 service and support companies.
+Powering the head-turning life sciences activity in the marine, agricultural, clinical research, bioenergy, pharmaceutical, and military sectors are dozens of life sciences companies with more than 130 service and support companies.
+The port of Wilmington has 100-million-square-feet of cold storage, an important part of the supply chain for shipping human therapeutics to the global marketplace.
 These businesses may look for new sources of energy or fuel, derived from biomass production and from waste streams of industrial, agricultural, marine, and municipal processes.
-This office works to tailor North Carolina’s formula for life-science success – collaboration – to meet the unique requirements of the Southeastern Region.
+This office works to tailor North Carolina’s formula for life sciences success – collaboration – to meet the unique requirements of the Southeastern Region.

 Training at the region's 15 colleges and universities includes some of the top marine science programs.
 The region’s academic flagship, the University of North Carolina Wilmington, graduates biology, biochemistry, chemistry and marine-science specialists.
-Biotechnology graduates also come from Fayetteville State University and the Biotech Training and Research Center at University of North Carolina at Pembroke.
-The region’s community colleges teach specialized life science skills at Brunswick, Robeson and Southeastern community colleges.
+Biotechnology graduates also come from Fayetteville State University and the Biotech Training and Research Center at the University of North Carolina at Pembroke.
+North Carolina's 58 community colleges are building our workforce with specialized life sciences skills taught at Brunswick Community College, Cape Fear Community College, Robeson Community College and Southeastern Community College.

-We work with researchers and companies in our region to apply for NCBiotech’s business funding and university research grants.
-Those looking for lab or office space can browse the NCBiotech list of research parks, core labs or wet labs.
-The market research resources of our Life Science Intelligence unit can also be made available at our Wilmington office.
-And job-seekers and employers can use the highly targeted NCBiotech jobs board.
+NCBiotech works with researchers and companies in the region to apply for our business funding and university research grants.
+Those looking for lab or office space can browse the NCBiotech list of research parks, core labs, or wet labs.
+NCBiotech's Life Science Intelligence team provides market research at our Wilmington office.
+Job seekers and employers can use the highly targeted NCBiotech Career Center.
+A list of all companies in Southeastern NC can be found on the Company Directory.

 Counties: The Southeastern Region includes Bladen, Brunswick, Cumberland, Columbus, Duplin, Hoke, New Hanover, Onslow, Pender, Robeson, Sampson and Scotland counties.